winitzki/scall/tutorial/programming_dhall.md

 ## Free typeclass instances

-Certain typeclasses support "free instances", which means a type construction that automatically creates a typeclass instance out of another type that does not necessarily belong to that typeclass.
+Certain typeclasses support "free instances".
+A "free instance" creates a type that belongs to a typeclass out of another type that does not necessarily belong to that typeclass.

-For example, a "free monoid on `T`" is the type `List T`.
+For example, a "free monoid on `T`" creates a monoidal type out of any given type `T` in a certain way.
+It turns out that the free monoid on `T` is the type `List T`.
 The type `List T` is always a monoid, even if `T` is not a monoid.
-So, the "free monoid on `T`" is a construction that creates a monoidal type out of any given type `T`.
+So, the free monoid is created by the type constructor `List`.
-It works by wrapping the type `T` by the `List` functor.

 Other "free typeclass" constructions work similarly: they take a given type and wrap it in a suitable type constructor such that the result always belongs to the required typeclass.